 Olive is a Spanish company with its registered office at C/ Alcalá 44, 4a planta, 28014 Madrid, Spain.
 The nature of its business is as a holding company through which the former shareholders in CCIP, which is now a CCEP subsidiary, hold their shares in CCEP.
-In addition, Olive is also the holding company of the shares in certain companies that used to be owned by former subsidiaries of CCIP.
-Those other companies are the Olive Subsidiaries.
+In addition, Olive is also the holding company of the shares in certain companies that used to be owned by former subsidiaries of CCIP or in new companies (RPET Flake S.L. and Ikenergy Tarancón S.L.) which carry out supplementary activities to those of the aforementioned former subsidiaries of CCIP.
+All those other companies are the Olive Subsidiaries.
 Olive attaining the maximum controlling position as a result of the Buyback Authorities would not significantly affect its earnings, assets or liabilities.